Changissnz/nu_merchant_principal/README.md

-true (but the question remains on when the judgment can take place), prediction of Agent B's objective is not as clearly defined, in great part because Agent B could very well change its objective a split instance before for a future decision unanticipated by Agents A or C. Prediction of Agent B's objective is clearly a probabilistic problem, with some reasonable solution
+true (but the question remains on when the judgment can take place), prediction of Agent B's objective is not as clearly defined, in great part because Agent B could very well change their objective a split instance before for a future decision unanticipated by Agents A or C. Prediction of Agent B's objective is clearly a probabilistic problem, with some reasonable solution